thadryanjs/install-arch-on-vm/InstallVM.md

     reboot

 You should now have a working VM.
-I'd reccomend checking out the Arch Wiki on tweaking the virtual machine for your host OS to allow for fullscreen, shared clipboard, and shared drives.
+I'd recommend checking out the Arch Wiki on tweaking the virtual machine for your host OS to allow for full screen, shared clipboard, and shared drives.